Havkiin/FirstPersonAbilities/README.md

+# FPS Puzzle Game

+This project is a FPS/Puzzle game, where you try to complete levels as fast as possible, using two abilties: [Telekinesis](Source/GameplayAbilities/TelekinesisComponent.cpp) and a [Blink](Source/GameplayAbilities/BlinkComponent.cpp).

-# First Person Abilities
+## Abilities

-This project encapsulates several gameplay abilities for a FPS character in Unreal Engine 5.

 The abilities are encapsulated inside components, which can be added/removed from the character easily.
+[Ability Component](Source/GameplayAbilities/AbilityComponent.cpp) features a light version of Unreal's Gameplay Ability System, allowing delegates to be attached to be attached upon entering and leaving an ability.
+They work hand in hand with the [Player Controller](Source/GameplayAbilities/GameplayAbilitiesPlayerController.cpp) to ensure only one can be used at any time.

-## Telekinesis
+## Menus

-The [Telekinesis Component](Source/GameplayAbilities/TelekinesisComponent.cpp) is a simple telekinesis ability, which allows you to pick up and move around blocks, and throw them in a direction.

-Press Left Click to move the object around, and Right Click to throw it.
+The game features a main menu and a level selection menu, which are automatically populated with the levels created.

-## Blink
+## Data

-The [Blink Component](Source/GameplayAbilities/BlinkComponent.cpp) is a Blink ability, similar to the one from _Dishonored_, which teleports you to a set location.

-Press and hold Right Click to pick a teleport location, and release to teleport.
+The game keeps track of the time a player takes to finish a level, as well as if the level was completed without Blink, Telekinesis, or either of the abilities in a [Save Game](Source/GameplayAbilities/GameplayAbilitiesSaveGame.h) file.
+This provides an extra challenge in trying to find the way to do it.